 - 1. The permit authorizes the Permittee to conduct geophysical/seismic exploration activity upon authorized lands owned by the State of Alaska.
 No person may engage in mineral exploratory activity on land, the surface of which has been granted or leased by the State of Alaska, or on land for which the state has received the reserved interest of the United States. - 2.
 This approval does not authorize activity on Mental Health Trust Lands, School Trust Lands, Park Lands, or Lands of the University of Alaska. - 3.
 Approval of this permit does not constitute the approval required for surface entry on non-state land without an agreement with the surface owner.
-This permit does not approve entry on private land.
-If surface access over non-State Lands is sought and the permittee is the oil and gas lessee, the permittee must provide for full payment of all damages sustained by the owner.
-The Division may assist land owners with securing for full payment and the permittee must provide, to the Division, good-faith attempts to contact and negotiate access with the private land owner (AS 38.05.130) - 4.
+This permit does not approve entry on private land. - 4.
 The seismic exploration activities granted under this permit must not diminish the use and enjoyment of lands encompassed within a Native Allotment.
 Before entering a pending or approved Native Allotment, the permittee shall contact the Bureau of Indian Affairs and Bureau of Land Management and comply with applicable federal law.